Securing AI-Powered Applications: Mapping the OWASP Top 10 for LLMs to Real-World Development Practices

 container.remove(force=True)

-Architectural Best Practices: Defense in Depth
+Architectural Best Practices, Defense in Depth

-Beyond individual vulnerability mitigations, implement a layered security architecture:
+Beyond individual vulnerability mitigations, implement a layered security architecture.

-Layer 1: Input Validation & Rate Limiting
+Layer 1, Input Validation and Rate Limiting

 • DLP filtering for sensitive data